Antisperm Antibody TestSkip to the navigation

 - A cause for infertility cannot be found.
 Experts disagree about the usefulness of the test because the result may not change the treatment.

-- The results from another fertility test, such as the postcoital test, are not clear.
+- The results from another fertility test are not clear.

 How To Prepare